From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Applications

 \subsection{Data-driven frequency response evaluation}

 All the results presented so far mix time and frequency domain in the sense that they use frequency-domain off-line data to characterize the behavior of $\Sigma$ in the time domain.
 For example, both of the frequency-domain versions of WFL, i.e., Theorem~\ref{thm:fd-WFL} and~\ref{thm:fd-WFL-multi}, feature a time-domain response of $\Sigma$ on the left-hand side of Theorem~\ref{thm:fd-WFL}.\ref{item:fd-wfl-2} and Theorem~\ref{thm:fd-WFL-multi}.\ref{item:fd-wfl-multi-2}, respectively, and frequency-domain data on the respective right-hand sides.
 Then, we utilize Theorem~\ref{thm:fd-WFL-multi} to characterize the frequency-response of the system $\Sigma$ at any complex frequency that does not coincide with an eigenvalue of $A$. \begin{proposition} Let $\{(\hat{U}^e_{[0,M-1]},\hat{Y}^e_{[0,M-1]})\}_{e\in\mathcal{E}}$ be a collection of input-output spectra of $\Sigma$ in~\eqref{eq:td-system} satisfying Assumption~\ref{asm:ctrb}.
-Let $L_0\in\mathbb{Z}_{\geqslant \ell_{\Sigma}}$ and suppose that $\{\hat{U}^e_{[0,M-1]}\}_{e\in\mathcal{E}}$ is CPE of order $L_0 + 1 + n_x$.
-Then, for any complex frequency $z\in\mathbb{C}$ that is not an eigenvalue of $A$ and a sample $U_z\in\mathbb{C}^{n_u}$ of the input spectrum at $z$, the system of linear equations
+Let $L_0\in\mathbb{Z}_{\geqslant \ell_{\Sigma}}$, $L=L_0+1$, and suppose $\{\hat{U}^e_{[0,M-1]}\}_{e\in\mathcal{E}}$ is CPE of order $L_0 + 1 + n_x$.
+Then, for any sample $U_z\in\mathbb{C}^{n_u}$ of the input spectrum at $z\in\mathbb{C}$ which is not an eigenvalue of $A$, the system of linear equations

-where $\Psi_{L_0+1}(\{\hat{U}^{e}_{[0,M-1]}\}_{e\in\mathcal{E}})=\left[ \right]$, has a unique solution for $Y_z$, which is such that the complex-valued pair $(U_z,Y_z)$ is a sample of the input-output spectrum of $\Sigma$ at $z$ (i.e., $Y_z = H(z)U_z$). \end{proposition}
+where $\mathcal{U}_{L,z}=W_{L}(z)\otimes U_z$, has a unique solution for $Y_z$, which is such that the complex-valued pair $(U_z,Y_z)$ is a sample of the input-output spectrum of $\Sigma$ at $z$ (i.e., $Y_z = H(z)U_z$). \end{proposition}

 Proposition~\ref{prop:fd-eval} allows us to evaluate the frequency response of $\Sigma$ to an input ``direction'' $U_z$ at the complex frequency $z$.
 Note that $z$ does not necessarily have to correspond to any of the frequencies $e^{j\hat{\omega}_k}$, $k\in\mathbb{Z}_{[0,M-1]}$, present in our off-line data, In fact, $z$ does not even have to be on the unit circle.
 Interestingly, if we take $U_z$ to be the identity matrix and apply Proposition~\ref{prop:fd-eval} to each of its columns individually, we can compute $Y_z=H(z)$ and, thereby, we can compute the transfer function (matrix) of $\Sigma$ at $z$.
 In fact, in this case, Proposition~\ref{prop:fd-eval} recovers a version of~\cite[Theorem 2]{Markovsky2024} that is using frequency-domain data.
 Importantly, unlike in the other results throughout this paper, $G$ in Proposition~\ref{prop:fd-eval} is not constrained to have a complex-conjugate structure (i.e., $(G_0,G_1,G_1^*)$ in, e.g., Theorem~\ref{thm:fd-WFL}.\ref{item:fd-wfl-2}).
 This is because the right-hand side of~\eqref{eq:fd-eval} is complex-valued.